 10 essential steps to improve your website security

 The ten steps to improving your website security are listed below.

 1. Updated plugin and software

 Software vendors regularly rearguard their software with patches.
 The patches are quick fixes for potential malware.
 When a new type of malware emerges, software vendors release new patches.
-It is the responsibility of the laptop, PDA, or desktop user to update the security patches.
+The laptop, PDA, or desktop user updates the security patches.

 If not updated, then the outdated software poses risks.
 Malware can gain entry through the loopholes in the software.
 You should only purchase plugins from verified and trusted vendors.

-Plugins possess more potency of infecting malware than outdated software.
-It is best not to use public plugins and instead use custom plugins built for specific use-cases by corporations.
+Plugins possess more potential to infect malware than outdated software.
+It is best not to use public plugins and instead use custom plugins built for specific use cases by corporations.